loloserrano/hugo_book_test/content/_index.md

 ---
 title: Introduction
 type: docs
+menu:
+  before:
+    name:
+    weight: 10

 ---

 # Frugging KCP

 This project is a postmodern analysis of gender in Knapp, Crystal, and Prince’s *Problems in Contract Law: Cases and Materials.* *Problems in Contract Law* is an American contracts casebook that attempts, in good faith and with a commercial incentive, to relay the current state and relevant history of American contract law to first-year law students.
-The opinions

 This is a descriptive project, but is necessarily political, and comes with a heavy normative undertone.
 This project compares the ways in which women, as a political population, appear in the casebook differently from men.
 Most Americans expected women not to participate in the government or the formal economy from the country’s inception to the early twentieth century, and not to occupy public positions of capitalist power until the middle of the twentieth century.
 There is a massive historical disparity in the relative power of women in public (again, as a political population) and men (the same), that is slowly edging towards parity according mostly to economic metrics.